Care

 When well cared for, the Amaryllis shows its strongest side: bold, elegant and long-lasting.

-minimal waste and maximum visual impact.
+minimal downtime and maximum presentation power.

 Stem preparation and support